 Multidisciplinary Research Program of the URI

 Submission dates have passed.
 Materials are provided for informational purposes only.
+See a list of the 2013 research efforts and teams.

 Multidisciplinary University Initiative (MURI) efforts involve teams of researchers investigating high priority topics and opportunities that intersect more than one traditional technical discipline.
 For many military problems this multidisciplinary approach serves to stimulate innovations, accelerate research progress and expedite transition of results into naval applications.